3manuek/3manuek/content/posts/2024-05/testcontainers-postgres.md

 - [Postgres Module](https://golang.testcontainers.org/modules/postgres/)
 - [Docker Compose](https://golang.testcontainers.org/features/docker_compose/)

-The laboratory can be executed as follows:
+The laboratory can be executed as follows

 ```bash
 go run main.go # generic run, no test
 go test -v generic_test.go --args -imageName=postgres:16-bookworm
 go test -v ts_test.go
 ```

+or by executing `./e2e.sh`.

 > The laboratory will load and execute the data migration, see the contents of the initialization scripts inside the `test` folder.